A characterization of rich c-partite (c > 7) tournaments without (c + 2)-cycles: Abstract

 Let $c$ be an integer.
 A $c$-partite tournament is an orientation of a complete $c$-partite graph.
 A $c$-partite tournament is rich if it is strong and each partite set has at least two vertices.
 In 1996, Guo and Volkmann characterized the structure of all rich $c$-partite tournaments without $(c+1)$-cycles, which solved a problem by Bondy.
 They also put forward a problem that what the structure of rich $c$-partite tournaments without $(c+k)$-cycles for some $k \geq 2$ is.
-In this paper, we answer the question of Guo and Volkmann for $k=2$.\\ {\bf Keywords}\quad Multipartite tournaments; cycles; strong\\ {\bf AMS Subject Classification}\quad 05C70, 05C38\\
+In this paper, we answer the question of Guo and Volkmann for $k=2$.